 You may ask, what is Ayurveda?
-The underlying philosophy of Ayurveda teaches us that our diet and consciousness are a significant factor in our physical and spiritual health.
+The underlying philosophy of the Ayurveda body types teaches us that our diet and consciousness are significant factors in our physical and spiritual health.
 Ayurveda explains how to eat right and shows that the patient is a living book that needs to be read daily to understand and contribute to the health of the body.
 It promotes the purification of consciousness, which helps in maintaining health and spiritual progress.

 Ayurveda body types

-According to Ayurveda, our general health is influenced by three examples of the bodily constitution that arise from:
+According to Ayurveda, our general health is influenced by three examples:

 Vata regulates body movement, pitta monitors body changes, and Kapha takes care of body stability.

 Depending on the predominance of body elements, gun and dosha, there are three different types of body constitution.
 Those are physical, mental, and bodily structures.
 To maintain health, the balance of the three doshas is paramount.

 These three doshas regulate the life energy in the coarse and subtle bodies.
 Given the dominance of one or more of these energies, we say that our constitution (Prakriti) is a particular dosha or a combination of them.